-Failure to obtain additional financing on a timely basis could cause UEX to reduce its interest in its properties conduct further exploration and development of its projects or to fund exploration expenditures under the terms of any joint-venture or option agreements after that time.
+The Company currently has sufficient financial resources to carry out the majority of its anticipated short-term planned exploration and development on all of its projects and to fund its short-term general administrative costs; however, there are no revenues from operations and no assurances that sufficient funding will be available to conduct further exploration and development of its projects or to fund exploration expenditures under the terms of any joint-venture or option agreements after that time.
 If the Company's exploration and development programs are successful, additional funds will be required for development of one or more projects.
-Failure to obtain additional funding could result in the delay or indefinite postponement of further exploration and development or the possible loss of the Company's properties or inability to earn further interests in the Christie Lake Project.
+Failure to obtain additional funding could result in the delay or indefinite postponement of further exploration and development or the possible loss of the Company's properties or a reduction of interest in other joint venture projects.
 It is intended that such funding will be obtained primarily from future equity issues.
 If additional funds are raised from the issuance of equity or equity-linked securities, the percentage ownership of the current shareholders of UEX will be reduced, and the newly issued securities may have rights, preferences or privileges senior to or equal to those of the existing holders of UEX's common shares.
 The ability of UEX to raise the additional capital and the cost of such capital will depend upon market conditions from time to time.
 There can be no assurances that such funds will be available at reasonable cost or at all.
+Failure to obtain additional financing on a timely basis could cause UEX to reduce or render it unable to earn interests in its properties.